3 Steps to Making Purchases

 First and foremost, finding the right partner makes all the difference in the world.
 Choosing the right partner may be the difference between going back to the drawing board and starting over or fostering a long-term relationship you can rely on.

-As well, one of the best ways to see oneʼs true colors is during a challenging time.
-Many are happy to court you for a sale; not everyone is there after the sale is completed and that is when the real work begins.
-If youʼre at a tradeshow, cruising the show floor or speaking with vendors ahead of time, ask them directly, what is the after-the-sale service like?
+As well, one of the best ways to see ones’ true colors is during a challenging time.
+Many are happy to court you for a sale, not everyone is there after the sale is completed and that is when the real work begins.
+While you’re cruising the show floor or speaking with vendors ahead of time, ask them directly, what is the after-the-sale service like?
 What types of challenges have they faced and how were they resolved?
 If they tell you there’s never been a challenge or problem, that’s a red flag.

 While you can be armed with knowledge from your research, it helps to listen should a partner give advice.
 You’ve determined they’re reputable and working with integrity; if they have suggestions, listen.
 It doesn’t mean you have to take the advice, but you should understand why they’re making suggestions.

-Trust is required to know they are considering your best interests, not their own.
+Trust is required to know they are considering your best interest not their own.
 At DeGorter we’re built on trust.
-We are not here to sell you anything; our job is to inform you of the solutions we offer which fit your needs or to bring you solutions from others if we cannot meet your needs.
+We are not here to sell you anything; our job is to inform of the solutions we offer which fit your needs or to bring you solutions from others if we cannot meet your need.
 Without our partners’ trust, we have nothing to offer.